jrstrecker/jrstrecker.github.io/_pages/about.md

 - Computer Vision
 - Technology Acceptance

+Next to my main PhD topic _Personalized Reality_, I work with colleagues on related topics, I am teaching assistant for multiple lectures (see [Teaching](./teaching)), and I am co-supervising Bachelor- and Master Theses.

+I have been reviewing for multiple conferences and journals, including CHI, IMWUT, UbiComp, and Mensch und Computer.
+I was an AC at MuC'24 and got two Special Recognitions for Outstanding Reviews (CHI'24 LBW, MuC'24 Short Paper) so far.

 For updates on what I'm doing, have a look at the [Publications](./publications) of my colleagues and me, follow me on the Fediverse: [https://hci.social/@jannis](https://hci.social/@jannis),